trex-paxos/trex-paxos-jvm/README.md

 The progress of each node is its highest promised `N` and its highest fixed slot `S`.
 This is only thirteen bytes of data.

-You must also provide an implementation of the journal interface which is similar to this definition:
+You must also provide an implementation of the journal interface, which is similar to this definition:

 ```java